25 Powerful Tips for Effective Public Speaking

 4. Don’t Speak Without Rehearsing (Style Tip)

 I’m not just referring to rehearsing the actual speech or presentation.
-That’s understood.
+That’s elementary.
 I’m referring to props, especially electronic props.
 Think about it.
 Ever had that situation when your laptop suddenly freezes because of some sudden update?
-Ever been in the middle of a slideshow when abruptly, something happens, and no matter what you do, you cannot get the slideshow to continue?
+Ever been in the middle of a slideshow when abruptly, something happens, and no matter what you do, you cannot continue the slideshow?

 5. Don’t Dress Inappropriately (Style Tip)

 As kids, we are taught not to judge by appearances.
 Yet, don’t we still do it?
 In public speaking, what this means is that you should assume audiences would be greatly influenced by physical appearances.
 By this, I’m not suggesting that you need to look glamorous or flashy to be able to connect or communicate with your audience.
 I’m saying your dressing needs to complement your speech topic.

 To give some examples, aren’t you going to look weird introducing the workings of a car engine while in suit and tie?
 If you’re selling an investment product, is it appropriate to be in crumpled t-shirt and slacks?
 In short, you must always give thought to your audience and dress as they would expect you to.
 Never overdress or underdress.
 Needless to say, what attire you choose should not hamper your delivery too.
 Speaking while being half-choked by a tie is just foolish.